-Typically, a preferment consists of a small of amount of dough that you set aside and let it ferment on its own before you mix it with the rest of your dough.
+Typically, a preferment consists of a small of amount of dough that you set aside.
+You then let it ferment on its own before you mix it with the rest of your dough.
 Sometimes you start a preferment a few hours before baking, other times you make a preferment the day before baking.
 And in some cases, your preferment takes weeks before it’s ready to mix with your final dough.

 Preferments vary in consistency and flour to water ratios.
-Some preferments use commercial yeast to jump-start the process while others rely on natural yeast and bacteria to do the heavy lifting.
+Some preferments use commercial yeast* to jump-start the process.
+In contrast, some recipes rely on natural yeast and bacteria to do the heavy lifting.

 What Is Levain?